 So far, Amazon shares have encountered only small bumps on the way.
 It's easy to see why so many investors have fallen under the spell that valuations don't apply with Amazon.
-Even after Apple
+Even after Apple and Barnes & Noble created real competition for Amazon's Kindle, shares in Amazon continued climbing.

 The writing has also been on TheStreet, because I have repeatedly warned investors about the perils Amazon faces, including this article It's Spring on Wall Street, But Winter May Be Near for Amazon